 Midlothian Council shall determine any additional support services/resourcing, such as free lets of rooms for Community Council meetings, to suit local requirements.

 Midlothian Council will review the level of annual administrative grant and other support to Community Councils during each term of Midlothian Council.

-14 Training
+14 TRAINING

-The Liaison Officer shall facilitate advice and assistance to Community Councils and arrange for the establishment of a training programme and/or conferences for Community Councils on the duties and responsibilities of Community Council office bearers, the role of Community Councils, the functions of the local authority and other relevant topics.
+The Liaison Officer shall facilitate advice and assistance to Community Councils and arrange for the establishment of a training programme and/or conferences for Community Councils on the duties and responsibilities of Community Council Office Bearers, the role of Community Councils, the functions of the local authority and other relevant topics.

-15 Publicity
+15 PUBLICITY

-Midlothian Council shall allocate space within Midlothian News (or equivalent publication) and on the Council website for the provision of Community Council contact details and the promotion of Community Council activities according to demand.
+Midlothian Council shall allocate space on the Council website for the provision of Community Council contact details and the promotion of Community Council activities according to demand.